 To rebuild the RAID, you must know the logical parameters of RAID configured on NAS.
 If you know the logical parameters, replace the failed NAS drives and use the RAID configuration utility to rebuild RAID.

 [WARNING]: Try to rebuild the RAID, if you know the correct parameters.
-You’d fail to recover or access NAS data and might also lose NAS data permanently, if the entered parameters are incorrect.
+You’d fail to recover or access NAS data and might also lose NAS data permanently if the entered parameters are incorrect.

 Things to remember before replacing a failed NAS disk with RAID configuration: